-General and administrative expenses were \$398,705 for the year ended September 30, 2014.
-These expenses in the 2014 fiscal year include acquisition costs of approximately \$151,900 for charges related to title fees, title insurance, deed recording charges, and transfer taxes.
+General and administrative expenses were \$398,705 for the twelve months ended September 30, 2014.
+These expenses include \$120,000 related to management fees incurred, as provided for in the Management Agreement.
+These expenses in the 2014 twelve month period include acquisition costs that were expensed of approximately \$151,900 for charges related to title fees, title insurance, deed recording charges, and transfer taxes.
 Also included in this line item is the write off of \$102,154 of accounts receivable that were deemed to be uncollectible at September 30, 2014.
-Additionally, legal, accounting, and other expenses related to corporate governance, SEC reporting, and other compliance matters are included in this line item.
-General and administrative expenses were \$50,864 for the year ended September 30, 2013.
-The increase in these expenses during the 2014 fiscal year resulted from our 133 property acquisitions during the current fiscal year.
+General and administrative expenses were \$50,864 for the twelve months ended September 30, 2013.
+The increase in these expenses during the 2014 twelve month period resulted from property acquisitions during 2014.